UBC-STAT/stat-545-guidebook/README.md

 Auditing students must still complete and submit all assessments, to be graded on a pass/fail basis.

-__Assignments and peer review__: For information about and links to assignments and peer reviews, go to [the `assignments` folder](https://github.com/STAT545-UBC/Classroom/assignments).
+__Assignments and peer review__: For information about and links to assignments and peer reviews, go to [the assignments page](http://stat545.com/Classroom/assignments/).

 __Participation__: will be evaluated by: